Project-OSRM/osrm-backend/docs/profiles.md

 ## node_function

-The following attributes can be set on the result in node_function:
+The following attributes can be set on the result in `node_function`:

 Attribute       | Type    | Notes
 ----------------|---------|-------------------------------------------------------
-barrier         | Boolean | Is it an impassable barrier? traffic_lights  | Boolean | Is it a traffic light (incurs delay in turn_function)?
+barrier         | Boolean | Is it an impassable barrier? traffic_lights  | Boolean | Is it a traffic light (incurs delay in `turn_function`)?

 ## segment_function

-The following attributes can be read and set on the result in segment_function:
+The following attributes can be read and set on the result in `segment_function`:

 Attribute          | Read/write? | Type    | Notes
 -------------------|-------------|---------|------------------------------------------------------